Mellanox/ci-demo/README.md

 # dynamicAction is pre-defined action defined at https://github.com/Mellanox/ci-demo/blob/master/vars/dynamicAction.groovy
 # dynamicAction will execute ci-demo/vars/actions/$args[0] and will pass $args[1..] to it as command line arguments
     run: dynamicAction
-# step can specify containerSelector filter to apply on `runs_on_dockers` section
+# step can specify containerSelector filter to apply on `runs_on_dockers` section.
+# make sure to quote the category.
 # `variant` is built-in variable, available for every axis of the run and represents serial number for
 # execution of matrix dimension
-    containerSelector: '{category:tool, variant:1}'
+    containerSelector: '{category:"tool", variant:1}'
     args:
       - "--pre_script './autogen.sh;./configure;make -j 3 clean'"
       - "--build_script 'make -j 3'"